 External training opportunities

 There are a number of organisation that provide training for researchers, professional staff and students who are interested in developing their engagement skills.
-Take a look at some of the opportunities currently on offer.
+These opportunities are recurring - for one-off/adhoc opporunities, sign-up to our newsletter.

 If your organisation is running a training event or programme that you think should be included here, contact us.